 CBD & Liver Cirrhosis

-But, the results that have been obtained this way are more than promising, so clinical trials of CBD treatments for liver conditions may soon follow to attest the validity of CBD treatment.
+But, the results that have been obtained this way are more than promising, so clinical trials of CBD treatments for liver conditions may soon follow to ascertain the validity of CBD treatment.
 In previous studies, the cannabinoid receptor CB1 was proven to have a positive impact on the management of liver fibrosis, non-alcoholic cirrhosis, and a number of other conditions that affect the liver.

-But switching off or blocking the CB1 receptor could slow down the process of liver disease.
+But switching off or blocking the CB1 receptor could slow down the progress of liver disease.
 This is one of the reasons why CBD as a cannabinoid is so promising as a therapeutic agent in liver diseases.
 It acts as an antagonist to THC and can block the activation of the CB1 receptor.

 Studies on CBD & Liver diseases

-It can also improve the condition of the patient by reducing the presence of symptoms associated with cirrhosis, such as nausea and vomiting, regardless of their causes.
+It can also improve the condition of the patient by reducing the presence of symptoms associated with cirrhosis such as nausea and vomiting, regardless of their causes.
 At the same time, it improves appetite and leads to the stabilization of the patient’s body weight.